 - Hotels in Ilulissat book out almost a year in advance.
 Accommodation options are very limited and with the increase in independent travelers to Ilulissat, find themselves struggling to have space during the summer months.
 Popular places like the Hotel Arctic and Hotel Icefjord book up first but there are plenty of smaller guesthouse options to look at.
 Our decision to include Ilulissat in our Greenland travel plans was last minute and we struggled to find a place to stay (literally ended up at a brand new guesthouse that hadn’t started advertising yet with luck).

 - Surprisingly, the WIFI is decent in Ilulissat but never free.
 The prices are typically charged by time and are very expensive.

-- Booking tours is easy once you arrive and doesn’t really need to be done in advance.
+- Booking tours are easy once you arrive and does not really need to be done in advance.
 We were able to book everything we wanted to do in person after we arrived in town and didn’t run into any issues.

 - There are several grocery stores in Ilulissat and when we were there, construction on a new mega supermarket was underway.
 They carry a good variety of normal staples if you’re staying at a guesthouse with a kitchen and want to save some money by cooking a few of your own meals.

 - There are several restaurants in town and one bar featuring Western, European and Greenlandic options.
 It is expensive to eat out and you should plan for $30-$50USD per person, per meal while in Greenland.

 - Remember that Ilulissat is well above the Arctic Circle and even in summer it is cold.
 It is essential that you pack appropriately for your visit.